Haydeni0/pi-humidity/ideas.md

 ## To do

 ### Run pgadmin in a container, so that the postgres server can be monitored by website

 ### Use python asyncio to do asynchronous logging

-- Would be much better than the current logging implementation
+- Would be better than the current logging implementation, but only necessary for high frequency logging with many sensors...

-### Dash
+### Plotly Dash

+- Add y axis labels to the right side as well
+- Add buttons to increase/decrease parameters
+- Test parameter limits
 - Use animations for smoother graph updating
   - <https://stackoverflow.com/questions/63589249/plotly-dash-display-real-time-data-in-smooth-animation>
+  - Can't seem to get this to work...

 ### Use timescaledb features